-In two seminal works \cite{lee1952statistical,yang1952statistical} Yang and Lee demonstrated that a phase transition in the open systems is described by the distribution of the partition function zeros in the complex fugacity plane.
-More precisely, Yang and Lee shown that in the thermodynamic limit the zeros form a circle and tend to a point on positive fugacity-axis inducing phase transition.
-Therefore, Information about the the partition function zeros distribution of an finite number of molecules is crucial to calculate singularities at thermodynamic limit.
+In two seminal works \cite{lee1952statistical,yang1952statistical} Lee and Yang demonstrated that a phase transition in the open systems is described by the distribution of the partition function zeros in the complex fugacity plane.
+More precisely, Lee and Yang shown that in the thermodynamic limit the zeros form a circle and tend to a point on positive fugacity-axis inducing phase transition.
+Therefore, an information about the the partition function zeros distribution of finite number of molecules is crucial to calculate singularities at thermodynamic limit.
 Considering the finite (small) systems, the thermodynamic properties strongly depend on used statistical ensemble \cite{hill1994thermodynamics, dunkel2006phase, aslyamov2014complex, aslyamov2014some}.
 Hence, constant number of molecules at canonical ensemble is described by Fisher zeros in the plane of complex temperature \cite{fisher1965statistical}, which exhibit more complicated limit behaviour than Lee-Yang zeros \cite{bena2005statistical}.
 Lee-Yang and Fisher zeros are powerful approach to investigate a various list of many body systems in grand canonical and canonical ensembles, respectively \cite{bena2005statistical}.

 Another important class of the systems correspond to NPT ensemble (isothermal-isobaric ensemble), where $N$ the number of molecules, $P$ the pressure and $T$ the temperature are constant, that closely reflects the conditions of many condensation experiments \cite{tuckerman2010statistical}.
 However, the literature review shows that NPT-ensemble does not have description in terms of partition function zeros.
 Also strong motivation of our interest to NPT-ensemble is related to its wide distribution, especially at nanoscale.
 One of the examples is graphene nanobubbles (van der Waals heterostructures) which play an important role in the new materials science \cite{geim2013van}.
 Actually experimentally observed graphene nanobubbles \cite{khestanova2016universal} store trapped fluid molecules and variate the confinement profile (the volume) due to graphene elasticity \cite{iakovlev2017atomistic}.
 Therefore a graphene nanobubble at NPT conditions takes certain form and volume to reach the equilibrium, which significantly depends on stored fluid \cite{zhilyaev2019liquid, iakovlev2019modeling}.
 Accounting for the small number of trapped molecules proposed here the NPT ensemble rigorous description is needed.